 The Duke was on his feet.
 “Shoo, shoo,” he ordered.
-The cat rose, padded along the window ledge and disappeared.
+The cat rose, padded along the window ledge, ignored Ronnie behind the curtain, and disappeared.

 Just centimetres from Ronnie, the Duke slammed the windows together, turning the key in the lock before heading back to bed.

 “My hero.”
 Her voice had Katherine Hepburn’s throatiness.
 “Let me reward you.”

 Ronnie closed his eyes.
 This is definitely the last time.